jeffgrunewald/maverick/README.md

 your project structure that make sense to you, Maverick will compile them all into your callback handler.
 While it's considered best practice to structure your code to separate domain concerns and maintain good abstractions, in practice this organization has no effect on what functions are available to be routed to by Maverick.
-Add the `use Maverick` macro to a module that will be serving functions and then any public function (sorry, no macros) with the `@route` annotation will do:
+Add `use Maverick` to a module that will be serving functions and then any public function (sorry, no macros) with the `@route` annotation will do:

 ```elixir